sbuberl/minimal-mistakes/_pages/fsql_docs_1_3_fetaures.md

 ---
 layout: single
-permalink: /fSQL/docs/features
+permalink: /fSQL/docs/1.3/features
 title: fSQL Features
 sidebar:
     nav: "fsql_side_bar"
 ---

-This tutorial will provide a brief list of supported fSQL queries and functions. fSQL was originally designed based on mySQL so most of its syntax, features, and functions were designed after mySQL's.
+<p>This tutorial will provide a brief list of supported fSQL queries and functions.
+fSQL was originally designed based on mySQL so most of its syntax, features, and functions were designed after mySQL's.
 In the future, fSQL will have a complete set of docs detailing in the supported features but for now, this will be a good